©2010 Baishideng Publishing Group Co., Limited. All rights reserved.

 James R Van Brocklyn, Department of Pathology, The Ohio State University, Columbus, OH 43210, United States

 Numerous studies have linked S1P and sphingosine kinase (SphK), the enzyme that forms S1P, to cancer.
 Many of these studies have implicated SphK/S1P signaling in enhancing cancer cell proliferation, preventing apoptosis, increasing drug resistance and stimulating tumor angiogenesis.
 Although a number of studies have also described the regulation of cancer cell migration, invasion and metastasis by S1P, the effects of S1P on these behaviors vary between different cancers and even among different models of the same cancer type.
 Thus, in some cases, S1P enhances migration and invasion, while in others, it is inhibitory.
 This review focuses on the effects of S1P on cancer cell migration, invasion and metastasis, and the mechanisms behind these pleiotropic responses.
-Figure shows a simplified diagram of the interactions discussed below.
+Figure 1 shows a simplified diagram of the interactions discussed below.

 Signaling pathways are simplified for clarity.
 See text for more details and references.
 RTKs: Receptor tyrosine kinases; S1P: Sphingosine-1-phosphate; uPA: Urokinase plasminogen activator; MMPs: Matrix metalloproteinases.

 DIFFERENTIAL REGULATION OF CELL MIGRATION BY S1P RECEPTORS